Danzabar/config-builder/docs/LoadingAFile.md

 	$file->save();

 Theres more documentation on the ParamBag class with gives you a better insight into its uses, check out the docs folder for more info.

+## Deleting a file

+You can delete a file too, just use the `delete` method on the instance of `ConfigFile`

+	$file->delete();

+Tip: after deleting a file, the files params remain, if you was to use the `save` method the file would remain.